adamalston/v2/README.md

 | Light Red   | ![#ff6961](https://via.placeholder.com/12/ff6961?text=+) `#ff6961` |
 | Silver      | ![#bbbbbb](https://via.placeholder.com/12/bbbbbb?text=+) `#bbbbbb` |
 | Light Gray  | ![#eeeeee](https://via.placeholder.com/12/eeeeee?text=+) `#eeeeee` |

+## :key: Open Source

+I made this website open source under the assumption that others would use the code to create their own websites.
+I only ask that you use this code with attribution as I have spent a significant amount of time writing it.

+If you have any questions, open an issue and I will try to respond accordingly.